Circuit Technology Center 22 Parkridge Road

 A solder fountain can transfer large amounts of heat to a specific area very quickly.
 A typically laborious and time-consuming procedure with a desoldering tool is completed rapidly and relatively easily.

 However, the strength of the solder fountain system is also its chief danger.
-Solder can overflow or spatter, which presents the possibility of serious injury.
+Solder can overflow or spatter, posing a serious risk of injury.
 Safety is the primary concern when using one of these machines.

 A solder fountain transfers considerable thermal energy to both the circuit board and the component by direct contact and heat transfer by molten solder.
-Printed circuit board materials are susceptible to damage such as layer delamination, copper delamination, separation of pads or barrels from inner layers, burns, solder mask damage, and warpage.
-If several circuit boards require rework, a few should be carefully evaluated until a reliable procedure is established.
+Printed circuit board materials are susceptible to damage, including layer delamination, copper delamination, separation of pads or barrels from inner layers, burns, solder mask damage, and warpage.
+If several circuit boards require rework, a few should be carefully evaluated to establish a reliable procedure.

 Solder Fountain System